 - How long can you stay?
 We request you stay no more than two consecutive nights.

 - Do I still need to bring my tent if there is a shelter at the site I plan on spending the night?
 YES!
-Shelters are first come, first served, and during peak hiking season they are full.
+Shelters are first come, first served, and during peak hiking season they are usually full.
 It is important to have your tent, tarp, or other shelter with you.

 Primitive camping and fires: The LT passes through private, state and federal land, so regulations for camping and campfires vary along the trail.
 When in doubt, please camp only in designated areas and avoid building fires.

 - Private Land: Camping is limited to designated areas on specific private lands only and not allowed on other private lands.
 Fires are limited to permanent fireplaces at each site.
 Use of this land is permitted through the generosity of the landowners.
 Please do not abuse the privilege.
 Please familiarize yourself with land ownership prior to planning your outing.

 - State Land: In certain state forests, primitive camping is allowed, but your campsite must be 100’ from any water source, 200’ from any trail or property line, 1000’ from any traveled road, and below 2500’ in elevation.
 Groups larger than 10 require a state primitive camping permit and should contact GMC’s Group Outreach Specialist.

 - Federal Land: Camping between shelters is permitted along much of the LT in the Green Mountain National Forest (GMNF).
 Small wood fires are allowed if Leave No Trace principles are followed.
-Large groups should contact the GMC group outreach program.
+Large groups should contact GMC’s Group Outreach Specialist.

 Note on Water